Steady state Ab-initio Theory of Lasers with Injected Signals: Numerical Results

-Moreover, the frequency behavior of the lasing mode prior to locking is qualitatively opposite to the Adler theory; the frequency is repelled from the input frequency instead of being attracted to it.
-The repulsion here is distinct from that observed by Murakami et al.\ \cite{murakami03}, arising from the Henry $\alpha$-factor, which is negligible in atomic gain media.
+The difference between the locking behavior in this regime and in the usual Adler theory is strikingly illustrated by the frequency shift of the free-running mode prior to locking, which is qualitatively different from the Adler theory; the free-running frequency, $\omega_{1}$, is repelled from the input frequency (full blue line and data points), instead of being strongly attracted toward it (green line).
 This frequency repulsion can be explained by the combined effects of mode competition and spatial hole-burning.
 As the incident signal is imposed and depletes the gain, the standing wave of the laser field shifts away from the frequency/wavelength of the incident standing wave in order to better extract energy from the regions of the cavity where the gain is not being saturated by the incident signal.
-To confirm this interpretation we replace the space dependent gain saturation denominator with its constant spatial average in the I-SALT equations and find no substantial frequency shift.
+To confirm this interpretation we replaced the {\it space dependent} gain saturation denominator with its spatial average,

+in place of Eq.\ \ref{ampinv}, and noting that for this simulation the pump profile is uniform, $F(x) = 1$.
+Using this spatially averaged gain saturation, no movement of the lasing frequency is seen in Fig.\ \ref{s_l}b (dashed blue line).
+This provides strong evidence that the frequency pushing phenomenon observed here requires treating the full spatial dependence of the problem and can not be seen in previously developed spatially averaged injection theories, \cite{oppo_pushing_86,solari_94,zimmermann_global_01}.